mollie/api-documentation/source/reference/v2/clients-api/create-client.rst

 Once you have received the `app access token` for the organization, you can perform any other API calls on behalf of the (newly created) organization using OAuth.

+Your next step should probably be to create a Profile using the :doc:`/reference/v2/profiles-api/create-profile` endpoint and :doc:`enable the payment methods </reference/v2/profiles-api/enable-method>` you want your customer to use with Mollie.

 Parameters
 ----------